lunchbag/hugo-blog/content/posts/new-beginnings.md

 ## What if I don't have a business yet or I'm not sure if entrepreneurship is for me?

+<span class="highlight"><b>Picnic Collective doesn't have a requirement of being a current business owner.
+If you resonate with our mission and you're exceptional at what you do, we want you to join our picnic.</b></span>

 Since [starting to build Lunch Money in public 2.5 years ago](https://lunchbag.ca/lunch-money/), I've sought help, support and advice from various friends and peers who were working in more traditional roles for an employer, but who were always happy to help as they got to glean the inner workings of my solo business.
 Understandably, they may be curious to learn more about the lifestyle to evaluate if it's right for them.

 There's no way to sugarcoat it– entrepreneurship is not easy and it's not for everybody.
 The leap it takes to leave the security of a job with benefits and a steady paycheck to pursue an unproven business idea backed by passion requires preparation.
 Being exposed in a variety of ways to the challenges, rewards and daily life of solopreneurship over time helps grease the knees.

 If you're an subject matter expert with working experience in a vertical such as, but not limited to, marketing, finance or engineering, and you're curious about solopreneurship, one of the best ways to explore this path is by working closely with a bootstrapped founder who was in your position probably not too long ago.

 Being connected to a pool of highly-vetted bootstrapped founders who like to move fast and who may be in need of your skillsets for a particular project or task will be an excellent way to try freelancing and help refine what your ideal work and lifestyle situations are!

-<span class="highlight"><b>Picnic Collective doesn't have a requirement of being a current business owner.
-If you resonate with our mission and you're exceptional at what you do, we want you to join our picnic.</b></span>
+## Current status

+Details pertaining to specific services & offerings, pricing structure, and inner workings of Picnic Collective are currently being worked out and timely updates will be shared via the [@picnic_inc Twitter account](https://twitter.com/picnic_inc).

+We're all in on our mission and in the beginning stages of formation, so there may be opportunities to participate in discussions and share your ideas on how Picnic Collective is run!

 ## Get involved

 Sound interesting to you? <span class="highlight">Let us know through this <a href="https://sb8ymec79d1.typeform.com/to/IhqBPWkh" target="_blank">Typeform</a>, follow us on Twitter (<a href="https://twitter.com/picnic_inc" target="_blank">@picnic_inc</a>), or subscribe to stay updated on <a href="https://picniccollective.co" target="_blank">Picnic Collective</a>.</span>

-The mission is set and we are still in the beginning stages of formation, so there may be opportunities to participate in discussions and share your ideas on how Picnic Collective should be run!
-It is, after all, a collective. 🙃

 # Final thoughts